offen/docker-volume-backup/README.md

 # AZURE_STORAGE_CONTAINER_NAME="container-name"

 # The service endpoint when using Azure Blob Storage.
 This is a template that
-# will be passed the account name as shown in the default value below.
+# can be passed the account name as shown in the default value below.

 # AZURE_STORAGE_ENDPOINT="https://{{ .AccountName }}.blob.core.windows.net/"